Stopping Online, Internet, and Social Media Defamation

 Over the last few years I’ve recommended two online reputation management companies, but they were charging customers more and more, and selling the most expensive services like investigations and lawsuits, instead of focusing on the effective and economical solution first: get the defamation off the Internet!
 I’ve contacted numerous other reputation management services, but found them unresponsive or overpriced.

 What the company says right up front is more difficult: deleting negative posts from .gov or mainstream media websites.
 I consider this reasonable, since government agencies or major newspapers are not very obliging about deleting anything.
-On the other hand, neither of them are obliging kooks either government and major newspapers don’t usually publish negative information about individuals until they have investigated the truth of it.
+On the other hand, neither of them are very obliging to kooks either government and major newspapers don’t usually publish negative information about individuals until they have investigated the truth of it.

 I'm the author of Fighting Slander, Law of the Blog, and Dancing with Lawyers (all of which are on the shelves of law libraries at eminent law schools), and the encyclopedia article “Search Engine Optimization and User Behavior.”
 I’m also an expert witness to law firms for defamation of character lawsuits, particularly those involving online/internet/Social media defamation or emotional distress due to defamation.
 This is a brief writing and legal biography, and a brief technical biography can be read at here.